JornWildt/Mason/Documentation/Mason-draft-2.md

   "author": {
     "title": "Link to contact details for author.", "href": "...",
-    "content_type": "application/vnd.mason+json"
+    "formats": ["application/vnd.mason+json"]
     "alt":
     [
       {
         "title": "Link to contact details for author (as vCard).", "href": "...",
-        "content_type": "text/vcard"
+        "formats": ["text/vcard"]
       }
     ]
   }
 }
 ```

-Alternative elements should differ from the primary element in either "type", "content_type", or "method".
+Alternative elements should differ from the primary element in either "type", "formats", or "method".

 ### Links